romkos01/Coder-decoder/README.md

 # Coder-decoder
-Why is this coder algorythm so secure?
-I TESTED IN WINDOWS 10 BY POWERSHELL
+ /I TESTED IN WINDOWS 10 BY POWERSHELL/

 What makes this coding algorithm so secure?
 Because it is almost impossible for repetition to occur.